USDA FoodKeeper – Cold Storage Guidelines

 Hey there!
 Let's talk about rapini, also known as broccoli rabe!
 This leafy green veggie is a real gem in the world of cruciferous veggies.
 Did you know that rapini has been enjoyed in Mediterranean cuisine for centuries?
 Its slightly bitter flavor adds a unique touch to dishes.
 Here's a fun fact: Rapini is actually more closely related to turnips than broccoli, despite its name!
 Its tender leaves and broccoli-like buds make it a versatile ingredient.
 In Italian cuisine, rapini is often sautéed with garlic and chili flakes, then tossed with pasta for a delicious and nutritious dish.
 It's a staple in dishes like orecchiette con cime di rapa from the Puglia region.
 Culturally, rapini symbolizes resilience and adaptability, thriving in cooler climates and adding a burst of flavor to traditional dishes.
 So next time you're at the market, pick up some rapini and give it a try in your cooking.
 Who knows, it might just become your new favorite green!

-If Rapini has been at room temperature for several hours, it's best to discard it to prevent foodborne illness.
+If Rapini has been at room temperature for several hours, it's best to discard it to reduce the risk of foodborne illness.
 Bacteria can multiply rapidly at room temperature, increasing the risk of contamination.

 Cooking Rapini can extend its shelf life slightly by slowing down bacterial growth.
 However, it's still recommended to consume cooked Rapini within 2 days of cooking and store it in the fridge to maintain freshness and safety.